matt77hias/OpenMP-Samples/README.md

 # OpenMP-Samples

 ## About
-Samples for prototyping and experimenting with OpenMP.
+Samples for prototyping and experimenting with OpenMP (Open Multi-Processing).

 ## Development
 * **Platform**: (minimum) Windows 10 32 Bit and 64 Bit